Mass Effect 3 ending controversy: Response

-By March 16, 2012, project director Casey Hudson and community coordinator Chris Priestly acknowledged the growing controversy and provided assurances that the team were listening to feedback, though Hudson defended the polarizing ending whereas Priestly noted that they were waiting for the right time to respond.
+A number of individuals associated with Mass Effect 3, such as project director Casey Hudson and cast member Jessica Chobot, initially spoke out in support of the ending shortly after the game's launch.
+By March 16, 2012, Hudson and community coordinator Chris Priestly had acknowledged the growing controversy and provided assurances that the team were listening to feedback.
 Hudson later went on record and conceded that players ought to have more closure and answers for the creative direction they had taken.
 BioWare co-founder Ray Muzyka later announced that the company planned to address the criticism, with a further announcement to be made in April 2012.
+Chobot issued a public apology on a blog post dated April 2, 2012 following backlash from some players in response to her choice of tone and words.

-On April 5, BioWare announced a free downloadable content pack that would expand upon the ending.
+BioWare announced a free downloadable content pack on April 5, 2012, that would expand upon the ending.
 Some commentators expressed concerns that changing the endings by giving into fan demand would compromise the developers' creative vision as well as the artistic integrity of their work, and ultimately sets a bad precedent for the development of creative works in the video game industry.
 Video game developer Ken Levine remarked that he felt sad that players were fervently calling for a revised Mass Effect 3 ending as they would be left “disappointed”.
 Others like Stephen Totilo from Kotaku welcomed BioWare's decision to be open towards revising the ending to their work.

 The expansion, Extended Cut, was released for most platforms on June 26, 2012.
-The pack supplements each ending with additional cutscenes during the ending sequence, and a montage-based epilogue.
-The epilogue elaborates upon other aspects of the conclusion and elaborates on the aftermath of Shepard's actions, such as the fates of various supporting characters, alien species and entire worlds, all of are variable based on prior narrative choices made by players along with their accumulated "Effective Military Strength" (EMS) score.
+While not drastically changing the existing endings, it retconned various plot holes noted by fans, such as the complete destruction of the Mass Relays, and more thoroughly explained the Star Child's logic.
+Each ending was supplemented with additional cutscenes during the ending sequence, and a montage-based epilogue that depicts the aftermath of Shepard's actions, such as the fates of various supporting characters, alien species and entire worlds, all of which are variable based on prior narrative choices made by players along with their accumulated "Effective Military Strength" (EMS) score.
 Extended Cut also provides an additional choice for players to refuse the offer and have Shepard attack the Catalyst, which results in the Crucible not being activated and an inevitable Reaper victory over the current cycle of organics.
 Following the release of the Extended Cut pack, Mike Fahey from Kotaku observed that fan reaction was generally mixed, although certain individuals like the FTC complainant expressed satisfaction with the reworked ending sequences it introduced.
 Video game publications were similarly divided, with some critics such as Joe Juba of Game Informer describing the new additions as a "substantial improvement" over the original ending, while others such as Paul Tassi of Forbes felt it was "too little, far too late."